Ruban-07/React-Fundamentals/README.md

 2. Passing Data from Parent Component to Child Component.

+3. Passing Data from Child Component to Parent Component using callBack.

-3. Conditionally rendering the elements.
+4. Conditionally rendering the elements.

-4. And Conditionally changing Dark Mode & Light Mode.
+5. And Conditionally changing Dark Mode & Light Mode.